 The School of Digital Sciences does not have a formal application deadline, but processes graduate applications on a continuous basis.

 However, although we have no formal application deadlines, some classes fill up early.
 To maximize your chance of securing a seat in your preferred classes, we highly recommend that international applicants submit all of their application materials by the following dates:

 - October 15 (for spring admission)

-- March 15 (for summer admission) — see note below
+- March 15 (for summer admission) — part-time admission only (see note below)

-Most students are admitted for either the spring or fall semeser.
-Although we formally accept students for the summer session, there are not as many classes available in the summer, and the accelerated summer schedule can be very difficult for a new student, so we do not recommend summer admission.
-We suggest instead that new students enter only in the spring or fall semester.
+Most students are admitted for either the spring or fall semester.
+Since there are not as many classes available in the summer, and the accelerated summer schedule can be very difficult for a new student, we do not allow summer admission for new full-time students.
+We only admit new full-time students in the spring or fall semester.